Revisiting weak values through non-normality: A reformulation of the problem with a varying observable

-The intricate relationship between the weak value and the Henrici departure from normality of $\hat{A}$ and $\hat{A}'$ in two-level systems is an area that warrants further investigation.
-Detailed studies can uncover more about this behavior.
-The interested readers can find the expressions of the weak value, the Henrici departure from normality, and their derivatives in Appendix~\ref{appendix:derivative}, with the assumption that $\xi_i=\xi_f=0$.

-As already stated, the operators $\hat{A}$, resp. $\hat{A}'$, have an eigenvalue equal to zero and the other one equal to $\frac{\bra{\psi_i}\hat{O}\ket{\psi_i}}{\braket{\psi_f|\psi_i}}$, resp. $\frac{\bra{\psi_f}\hat{O}\ket{\psi_f}}{\braket{\psi_f|\psi_i}}$.
-For the parameter value at which the expectation value of the operator is also equal to $0$, the matrix is nilpotent.
+In this setting, for very large weak values, we find that the amplification grows with the non-normality, analogously to the behavior shown in the yellow regions of the Figures in the previous section (more details are provided in Appendix~\ref{appendix:sec4_new}, Fig. \ref{fig:figure_varying_operator_first_case} in particular).
+However, a much richer behavior occurs in the low amplification range (similar to the regions between the red and black lines in the Figures of the previous section), where the normalized Henrici departures from normality might increase while the modulus of the weak value decreases.
+The latter results, together with further details on the analysis, can be found in Appendix \ref{appendix:sec4_new}.
+Specifically, we show there how the modulus of the weak value varies with the non-normality of $\hat{A}$ and $\hat{A}'$, as expressed by their normalized Henrici departure from normality.
+As already discussed, both operators $\hat{A}$ and $\hat{A}'$ have an eigenvalue equal to zero and the other one equal to $\frac{\bra{\psi_i}\hat{O}\ket{\psi_i}}{\braket{\psi_f|\psi_i}}$ and $\frac{\bra{\psi_f}\hat{O}\ket{\psi_f}}{\braket{\psi_f|\psi_i}}$, respectively.
+Remarkably, the parameter value ($\theta$) for which one of these non-normal operators (i.e., the $2\times 2$ matrix in a determined basis) is nilpotent is also such that the associated expectation value of the observable $\hat{O}$ is equal to $0$.
 This is an interesting observation because it is well known that nilpotent matrices and operators affect the system dynamics \cite{nilp1,nilp2}.
 Furthermore, the $0$ eigenvalue is now degenerate, as one can observe from Fig.~\ref{fig:eigenvalue_and_angle_eigenvector}, where the largest eigenvalue in absolute value and the angle between eigenvectors, calculated from the Fubini-Study distance, have been plotted for different initial states.
-As one can appreciate, for any value of the initial state, when the largest eigenvalue in absolute value is $0$ (nilpotent matrix), the angle between the eigenvectors is null, and thus the matrix becomes degenerate.
+Let us observe that the algebraic multiplicity of the $0$ eigenvalue is $2$, but its geometric multiplicity is $1$ (there is a single eigenvector, hence the eigenspace is spanned by a single nonzero vector), meaning that the matrix is degenerate, and hence non-normal~\footnote{One may recall that the only $2\times 2$ matrix with $0$ eigenvalue of algebraic multiplicity equal to $2$ that is not degenerate is the null matrix.}.
+As expected, for any value of the initial state, when the largest eigenvalue in absolute value is $0$ (nilpotent matrix), the angle between the eigenvectors is null, due to the fact that the matrix is degenerate.